yasamanparhizkar/QVNE/README.md

   1. Node mapping is done by classical algorithms.
   2. Link mapping is done by a quantum-classical algorithm.

+* I use IBM's Qiskit module to simulate the quantum circuit.
+[This tutorial](https://qiskit.org/documentation/tutorials/optimization/7_examples_vehicle_routing.html) specially helped me in writing the code.

 #### Last edit: June 3, 2021